 The first door was to praise the nature.
 In the darkness of temazcal, El Brujo was taking everyone on the wings of his song through the mountains and forests.
 The second door was dedicated to women and their wisdom.
 The third door – the hottest round, was devoted to the dead.
 It was a symbolic road to the underworld.
 Blinding heat should bring a person closer to symbolic death, where one meets the dead and exchanges the wisdom that they are bearing.

 The third door started really affecting my brain.
 In the darkness I started seeing the white thick foam curling up from the hot stones, even though it was impossible to see it with the conventional perception.
 Soon in the middle of the foam I started distinguishing figures and faces.
 There were many people standing in front of me.
-I recognized only one of them – there was my sister staring at me.
+I recognized only one of them – there was my cousin staring at me.
 I started crying heavily.
 The vision vanished, but I could not stop crying.
 In the darkness it was impossible to see how other, inside temazcal people felt, but from the rapid breaths it was obvious that everyone was having a hard time.

 The burning heat calmed down, as if it was absorbed by many sweating bodies.
 It was time for the fourth Door – time for the rebirth.
 After the symbolic death, it was time to be awakened to the new life.
 As a newborn everyone, one by one, was crawling out of the wombs of Mother Earth.